 Aside from being the gateway to the magnificent natural attractions of the reef and rainforest, Cairns is a sophisticated city in its own right; a waterfront city framed by the Coral Sea and the Great Diving Range.
 Much of the holiday accommodation is close to shops, restaurants, theatres, galleries and nightclubs.
-The Esplanade is a major focal point of Cairns City, inviting yo to relax on the grass beside the sparkling blue waters of Trinity Inlet.
+The Esplanade is a major focal point of Cairns City, inviting you to relax on the grass beside the waters of Trinity Inlet.

 Palm Cove is located 20 minutes from Cairns and offers a charming village atmosphere with a range of accommodation to suit all budgets.
 Palm Cove is a holiday destination with first class restaurants, indulgent spas and boutique shopping.
 Many of the regions attractions are easily accessible from Palm Cove with most tour companies providing courtesy transfers.
 With the picturesque palm tree lined beach and warm waters year round you can understand why Palm Cove is one of Australia's premier beach holiday destinations.

 Picturesque Port Douglas, hub of the reef and rainforest coast, is just 70km north of Cairns airport along a spectacular scenic coastal drive.
 From the stunning sweep of Four Mile Beach to the wilderness of Dicksons Inlet, the world famous seaside village of Port Douglas has become an international holiday mecca.
 Sharing the same tropical latitude as Tahiti, Port Douglas has a "laid back" low rise tropical old world charm, with an extensive range of accommodation and world class restaurants and shopping.